asaldelkhosh/asaldelkhosh/README.md

 ### Hi, my name is Asal

 I am 21 years old Mathematics and Computer Science student at Amirkabir University of Tehran, Iran.
-I work as a Data analyst and ML engineer.<br />
+I work as a Data scientist and ML engineer.<br />
 I'm a professional designer with 3 years of experience.<br />
 Former Adobe Illustrator teacher.<br />